Road Safety Manual

 • police and judicial reform.

-A full discussion and guidance is provided in subsequent sections on critical success factors for addressing key road safety problems.
+Full discussion and guidance are provided in subsequent sections on critical success factors for addressing key road safety problems.
 This will address the needs of LMICs with their own special challenges.
 It will also provide guidance for HICs that are currently in the process of addressing strict Safe System parameters, which include new speed thresholds as well as the broader environmental and public health drive for more active transport solutions.

 Footnotes